hydrodynamicstability/physicsReviewJournals/README.md

 ### Other families

-I won’t discuss here the physics review journals under the *Critical Reviews in…” series (Taylor & Francis) nor the *Living Reviews in…” series (Springer-Nature), as these are of not much personal interest to me.
+Taylor and Francis publishes [Critical Reviews in Solid State and Materials Sciences](https://www.tandfonline.com/journals/bsms20), founded in 1970 as the *CRC Critical Reviews in Soild State Sciences*.
+It belongs to their series of *Critical Reviews in*... journals.

+Springer-Nature publishes [Living Reviews in Relativity](https://link.springer.com/journal/41114),  [Living Reviews in Solar Physics](https://link.springer.com/journal/41116), and [Living Reviews in Computational Astrophysics](https://link.springer.com/journal/41115), which were all founded by various Max Planck Intitutes (1998, 2004, and 2014, respectively).

+---

-Now let’s consider some other specialty review journals
+Now let’s consider some other specialty review journals.
+First, some Earth science related journals:

 ## [Reviews of Geophysics](https://agupubs.onlinelibrary.wiley.com/journal/19449208)